bertbaron/bertbaron.github.io/_posts/2022-03-26-homeassistant-graylog.markdown

 ## Optional: Create a 'normal' user

 You may want to create a 'normal' user besides the default admin user.
 I noticed that for the admin user you can't change things like the timezone through the UI.
-Thats why I created a user anyway.
+That's why I created a user anyway.
 You can still assign the Admin role to it if you like.

 ## Optional: Create a saved search